ParvazDevRZ/Dar-Kooye-Sokhan/README.md

 ## An Interactive Literary Personality Experience

-The most interactive feature of the website.
+The main interactive feature of the website.

 Users answer a series of personality-based questions, and the system analyzes their responses to determine which Persian poet is closest to their personality, mindset, and emotional characteristics.